eyedeekay/docker-i2p/README.md

 because sometimes you need to circle something and write a note next to it.
 Should you choose to use this image, your keys will be different from the keys of the router in the images published in the screenshots.

+To run from a clone,

+    make build run